Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - Invasive methods and lesion studies confirm that self-knowledge appears to be both fundamentally distributed and reliant on multiple distinct brain systems.
 - It’s possible to maintain a sense of self in the absence of specific autobiographical memories, because a distinct neural system supports the summaries of personality traits typically used to make self-descriptive judgments.
 - The brain at rest apparently isn’t “off”.
 Why does the brain consume so much energy when it isn’t engaged in a specific cognitive task?
-- Default network: a network of brain regions that describe the default model of brain function.
+- *Default network*: a network of brain regions that describe the default model of brain function.
 - The default network is made up of
     - MPFC
     - Precuneus